Degree Seeking Students

 STUDENTS WHO HOLD A EUROPEAN PASSPORT

-If you are an Italian or a European Union country citizen, you will need to present the Immigration Services Office with a copy of your passport and national health insurance (or any other private health insurance) through the Online Orientation portal.
+If you are an Italian or a European Union country citizen, you will need to upload a copy of your passport and national health insurance (or any other private health insurance) on the Student portal.

 STUDENTS WHO HOLD A NON-EUROPEAN PASSPORT

 Non-European citizens have various steps to complete in order to be able to study and reside in Italy legally.
 Complying with Italian laws is essential to studying at John Cabot and our staff is committed to assisting our students in the process.

 All non-European Union students must apply for a study visa to legally enter Italy.
 Once you are accepted at JCU, the Admissions Office will provide the information and documents you need to apply for a visa.
 In order for our Admissions Office to issue you the necessary paperwork to apply for a visa, you must be enrolled for at least 12 credits.